Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 - **Direct dependency:** `student_id → batch_id`
 - **Transitive dependency:** `student_id → batch_id → batch_name`

+Here is an example of a table called student with three attributes, student_id, batch_id and batch_name. student_id is the primary key of this table and batch_id a non-key attribute is determined by student_id.
+This is a direct relationship.
+But, a non-key attribute batch_name can be determined by another non-key attribute batch_id, which is determined by primary key student_id.
+This is an indirect relationship and is called transitive dependency.
-Here, `batch_name` depends on `batch_id`, which depends on `student_id`.
+`batch_name` depends on `batch_id`, which depends on `student_id`.
 This indirect dependency (`student_id → batch_name`) violates **3NF**.

 ---

 ### Solution

-To remove the transitive dependency, split the table into two separate tables:
+To solve this we can create two separate tables.
+One is Student table with student_id and batch_id and another is Batch table with batch_id and batch_name. student_id is the primary key of Student table and batch_id is the primary key of Batch table.

 #### 1. **Student Table**